SolaceLabs/solace-pretty-dump/README.md

 # Pretty-print for dumped Solace messages

 A useful utility that emulates SdkPerf `-md` "message dump" output, echoing received Solace messages to the console, but colour pretty-printed for **JSON**, **XML**, **Protobuf**, and Solace **SDT** Maps and Streams.
 (And binary too).
 Also with a display option for a minimal one-line-per-message view.
 Supports Direct topic subscriptions, Queue consume, Queue browsing, and temporary Queue w/subs.
-Now with Selector support!
+Now with Selector and client-side Filtering support!

 - [Building](#building)